HicServices/RDMP/README.md

 ### Tests

 To run tests you will need an instance of Sql Server.

-These instructions use localdb (included in [visual studio](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15)).
+These instructions use localdb which is included in [visual studio](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/sql-server-express-localdb?view=sql-server-ver15).

 If using a docker container or alternate sql server instance then substitute your host name in place of `(localdb)\MSSQLLocalDB`